 Update (24th August 2020): The Indian government on 24th August 2020 shared a video on @mygovindia’s Twitter handle about the CET recruitment process and how Women can easily apply for government jobs.

 Update (19th August 2020): The Prime Minister, Shri Narendra Modi has expressed happiness over setting up of National Recruitment Agency.
 The Prime Minister said, “The National Recruitment Agency will prove to be a boon for crores of youngsters.
-Through the Common Eligibility Test, it will eliminate multiple tests and save precious time as well as resources.
+The Common Eligibility Test will eliminate multiple tests and save precious time as well as resources.
 This will also be a big boost to transparency.

 Now candidates from rural areas can compete for many posts by just appearing in one examination.
 Till now candidates from rural could not afford to appear in multiple examinations due to financial constraints.

 Now they can appear for a single Tier 1 exam which will be conducted by the newly set up recruiting agency.

 CET Score will be valid for three years:

 The CET score of the candidate shall be valid for a period of three years from the date of declaration of the result.
 Candidates can appear for as many tests as they want and improve their scores.

 There is no limit on the number of attempts.
 A higher CET score from multiple exams will be used for the further recruitment process.
 An example is given below.